 This is where you focus all your attention on one object; be it your breath, a mantra, part of your body, etc.

-To do this, decide on a specific object before you start meditating.
-Once you begin, use the object almost as a pole to tether your thoughts to.
-Certain thoughts or sounds may arise, but allow your thoughts to circle back to the object you are tethered to.
+To do this, meditate on any relaxing object.
+Aim to make your mind one with the object.
+Certain thoughts or distractions may arise but allow your thoughts to circle back to the object you are focusing on.

 3: Explore Your Mind With Vipassana